Licensed vs. Unlicensed Radio Technology

 It’s not just the frequencies themselves, the devil’s in the detail: Europe has a lower power limit than the US, a constraint that can impact your device range.
 Then there is the duty cycle in each of the sub-bands you must comply with in Europe.
 It only allows you to be on the air for 1% within an hour, so max 36 seconds every 60 minutes.
 The US in contrast doesn’t allow you to be on air any longer than 400 milliseconds for signal bandwidths lower than 500 kHz.
 So, you might need to utilize frequency hopping to get your data delivered.

-Interferences and regional reliability
+Interferences and Regional Reliability

-Reliability of your device in each of the different regions is another point to consider when going for license-free networks.
+The reliability of your device in each of the different regions is another point to consider when going for license-free networks.
 Interferences can have a heavy impact on your device’s reliability.
 While in Europe the 868 band is relatively interference-free since many other wireless solutions operate at 2.4 GHz or 433 MHz, the 900 MHz US band is significantly noisier.
 It’s been used for many other devices such as cell phones or baby monitors.

 Then there is another obstacle, the different regulatory schemes: In the U.S. for example, the Federal Communications Commission (FCC) acts as a certifying body that does enforcement, testing, licensing, and compliance.
-Without their approval you won’t be able to sell your products there.
-Europe also requires you to comply to certain standards laid out by the European Telecommunication Standards Institute (ETSI) but contrary to the US you can certify yourself or via a 3rd party test house.
+Without their approval, you won’t be able to sell your products there.
+Europe also requires you to comply with certain standards laid out by the European Telecommunication Standards Institute (ETSI) but contrary to the US you can certify yourself or via a 3rd party test house.

 To get your data delivered to the cloud, a LoRaWan network requires additional dedicated gateways.
 Additional hardware means additional complexity and higher costs.
 Plus, while NB-IoT utilizes available cellular network coverage, with LoRa you will most likely need to install your own LoRaWan network since there is no comparable coverage given.

 If you’re considering a global product, a product where reliability is crucial, you might want to consider going for licensed cellular communication.
-Besides the standards 2G, 3G, 4G which were mainly designed for human interaction or due to increasing bandwidth for multimedia purposes, there are also the new standards such as NB-IoT or LTE-M available specifically designed for communication between machines or devices.
+Besides the standards 2G, 3G, 4G which were mainly designed for human interaction or due to increasing bandwidth for multimedia purposes, there are also new standards such as NB-IoT or LTE-M available specifically designed for communication between machines or devices.

-The data capacity of NB-IoT or LTE-M is higher as with LoRa or SigFox.
+The data capacity of NB-IoT or LTE-M is higher than with LoRa or SigFox.
 This is due to the previously mentioned limited number of messages that can be transmitted per day, especially in European networks.
 They are primarily designed to transport tens of bytes per hour rather than kilobytes.
 Still, NB-IoT or LTE-M can support similar device lifetimes of up to 5 to 10 years as well.

-Finally, licensed cellular communication delivers a proven technology with high security standards.
-The existing licensed frequency spectrum enables higher QoS (Quality of Service) .
+Finally, licensed cellular communication delivers a proven technology with high-security standards.
+The existing licensed frequency spectrum enables higher QoS (Quality of Service).